hacker-fab/stepper/docs/guide.md

 y_scale_factor = 800     # Scaling factor for y-axis movements
 ```

-- **Reference Coordinates**:

-  - **right_marker_x**: The expected x-coordinate (in pixels) for alignment markers on the right side of the image.
-  - **left_marker_x**: The expected x-coordinate for markers on the left side.
-  - **top_marker_y**: The expected y-coordinate for markers at the top of the image.
-  - **bottom_marker_y**: The expected y-coordinate for markers at the bottom.

-  These coordinates represent the "ideal" positions where markers should be in the camera frame when the chip is perfectly aligned.

-- **Scaling Factors**:

-  - **x_scale_factor**: Converts the normalized x-coordinate differences (between detected markers and reference positions) into stage movement distances in micrometers (µm).
-  - **y_scale_factor**: Similar conversion factor for the y-axis.

 #### Calibrating Alignment Parameters

-To calibrate the alignment system for your specific setup:
+The coordinates represent the "ideal" positions where markers should be in the camera frame when the chip is perfectly aligned.
+To calibrate the alignment parameters, we can use our model to detect projected alignment markers on a clean area of a chip:

-1. **Reference Coordinates**: Place a perfectly aligned reference chip on the stage.
-Note the pixel coordinates of the alignment markers in the camera image and update the reference coordinate values accordingly.
+1. **Reference Coordinates**: Place a chip on the stage.
+Move the stage so that an unpatterned area of the chip is on view and ensure the stepper is in red focus mode.
+Enable real-time detection.
+Then select and project a pattern that has the alignment markers in the desired position.
+The GUI should output detection positions in the terminal.
+Note the pixel coordinates and update the reference coordinate values in the config accordingly.

 2. **Scaling Factors**: These values depend on your camera's field of view and the mechanical properties of your stage.
 To calibrate:
    - Move the stage by a known distance (e.g., 100 µm)
    - Measure how many pixels the markers moved in the camera image
    - Calculate the scaling factor as: `(stage movement in µm) / (marker movement in normalized coordinates)`
    - Adjust the sign (positive or negative) based on the relative directions of stage movement and camera coordinates

-Proper calibration of these parameters is crucial for accurate alignment.